fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `sql_server_rds`: Possible values: `Directly`, `PrivateLink`, `SshTunnel`. `SshTunnel` is used as a value if this parameter is omitted in the request and any of the following parameter's values is specified: `tunnel_host`, `tunnel_port`, `tunnel_user`.
 Otherwise, `Directly` is used as a value if the parameter is omitted.
 	- Service `sql_server_sap_ecc_hva`: Possible values: `Directly`, `PrivateLink`, `SshTunnel`. `SshTunnel` is used as a value if this parameter is omitted in the request and any of the following parameter's values is specified: `tunnel_host`, `tunnel_port`, `tunnel_user`.
 Otherwise, `Directly` is used as a value if the parameter is omitted.
 - `console_url` (String) Field usage depends on `service` value:
-	- Service `prisma_cloud`: Your Prisma Cloud Console URL.
+	- Service `prisma_cloud`: Your Prisma Cloud console URL.
 - `consumer_group` (String) Field usage depends on `service` value:
 	- Service `apache_kafka`: Kafka consumer group name.
 	- Service `aws_msk`: The name of consumer group created for Fivetran.